airportyh/fun-lang/scripts/README.md

 number of error messages.
 * generate.js - generates a JavaScript program given the `.ast` file generated from the parse step.
 Outputs a `.js` file.
 * run.js - executes a Fun program given a `.fun` file.
 Combines parse.js, check.js, generate.js and running the resulting JavaScript into one step.
-* test-examples.js - tests each of the example programs under the `examples` directory.
-The test results are created and stored as `.result` files in the examples directory.

 ## parse.js